Up to $20,000 to buy a home in Minneapolis or Saint Paul

 Eligible Use of Funds: Funds will be used for down payment and closing costs.
 Community Keys funds may be layered with other Down Payment Assistance Programs such as Minneapolis HOM.
 Funds are available on a first come/first served basis.

 Interest Rate & Deferred Loan Term: One of the loans does not have any monthly payments and does not accrue interest, and is paid back when you sell the home, transfer title or no longer live in the home.
-The second loan has an interest rate of 1% with monthly amortizing payments based on a 15 year term.
+The second loan has a below-market interest rate with monthly amortizing payments based on a 15 year term.

 Loan Security: The loans will be secured by two mortgages in equal amounts – one in favor of Minnesota Housing Finance Agency and one in favor of NeighborWorks Home Partners.

-- Qualified buyers must have an annual income that is at or below 115% of the area median income.
-(AMI.)
-For a household of one, the limit is $80,500.
+- Qualified buyers must have an annual household income that is at or below 80% of the area median income (AMI) based on the number of occupants planning on moving in at closing.
+For a household of two, the limit is $60,400.
 View the full chart.

 - Buyers must have a minimum cash investment of $1000 or 1% of the purchase price from their own verifiable funds; Gift funds, grants, or loans are not acceptable.